 I have created a very short movie that shows the movements of the servos and turnouts.
 I will give you an understanding about the operation on the track once they are installed.

 This servo decoder is built up from a central card and a number of smaller daughter cards.
 Every central card can handle 16 daughter cards, and every daughter card can handle four servos and four signals.
 Yes, you heard right.
 It can also handle signals.
 So a full blown out solution, you have a controller for 64 servos and 64 signals.
-On my railroad, I actually have four central cards, as they are under different tables.
+On my railroad, I actually have three central cards, as they are under different tables.
 But not all cards are full on daughter cards.
 One of them have only four daughter cards.

 All configuration changes regarding turnout addresses, servo speed, servo endpoint and so on is handled thru an USB interface, connected to a Raspberry Pi.
 I use the Raspberry Pi as that is a normal Linux computer, and it was already available on my railroad as I use it for my Lightning Solution.
 For those of you that don’t know what a Raspberry Pi is, it’s basically a very small computer.
 Roughly the size of a normal turnout decoder.
 I will, somewhere in the future add a full image to my Raspberry Pi to this page for downloads.
 Will make it much easier for new users to get started.
 Send me a comment to this post if your interested.

-The central board is built around a PIC 18F4550.
+The central board is built around a PIC 18F2550.
 One of the features in this chip is the USB connection, and I use it for communicating to the Raspberry Pi for configuration changes.
 The program is written in MikroC from MikroElektronika.
 Now, one of the features is that the serialnumber for the USB device must be unique, and I set it the current timestamp at compile time.
 A very easy solution for me atleast, as the cards will have a unique serial number from that.
 For that reason, I have included 4 different HEX files in the download package.
 The olny difference between them is the USB serial number.
 If you connect to cards with the same serial number, linux will ID them as the same device and try to multipath them.
 Not so good.
 So just use different HEX files, and your safe.
 If you need more than four unique serial numbers, drop a comment and I can compile some more.

 To proper wire the solution, this is what you have to do.